 If you attempt a long cal and it fails, you have deleted all the previous calibration data, so you must now complete the full long cal successfully to get the car going.
 Part D can be very problematic and take many attempts to pass.

+This means that if you initiate a long cal, you are locked into completing the long cal successfully to get the car working.
 So unless you definitely need to conduct a long cal due to the work being done, I would suggest you never attempt it.

 It has been reported that aftermarket diagnostic tools can brick the TCU during calibration.
 For this reason I suggest only using PIWIS for the calibration.
 I personally use the PIWIS 3 that is described on the PDK Pirates website.
 Link below.
 I have used this extensively for sensor testing and general diagnostic work.
 It has worked a charm, cost peanuts to purchase, and is relatively simple to set up.